hybrid-futr/Python/README.md

-# Python
+# Python: portoflio

-2021 Python projects
+A variety of Python exercises and projects.
+The main focus here is on network automation.